CARES Act 2: When could the IRS send the second stimulus check?

 Factors like how many people would qualify for a payment the second time around could play a role in slowing down or speeding up this timeline.

-While we know nothing official -- and won't until another rescue package is passed -- we can draw on the experience of the first stimulus checks as a potential blueprint.
+While we know nothing official -- and won't until Congress passes another rescue package -- we can look to the schedule for the first stimulus checks as a potential blueprint.

 The IRS will have sent about 200 million checks by the time it's done distributing the first raft of payments.
 (The total US population is nearly 330 million people, according to the Census Bureau.)